campaigncode/.github/profile/README.md

 - [Beaver](https://beaver-logs.com/) - Coming soon!
 Stream logs and data to the cloud effortlessly.
 Organise everything into different buckets directly in your code, and let us handle the rest!
 - [Website](https://campaigncode.org/) - Website (coming soon!).

-CampaignCode was created in 2023 by [Rahul](https://github.com/RahulR100?tab=repositories)
+CampaignCode was founded in 2023 by [Rahul Rao](https://github.com/RahulR100?tab=repositories).
+It is maintained and run by the collaborative effort of all of its members.